Accounts Payable Fraud: Definition, Types, Detection and Prevention Methods

 4. Purchases of Goods and Services

-It is another avenue susceptible to accounts payable fraud.
+It is another avenue susceptible to accounts payable frauds in small businesses and large enterprises.
 Fraudulent activities may occur when individuals collude with external vendors or create fictitious companies to issue invoices for goods or services that were never delivered.
 To mitigate this risk, organizations should implement stringent vendor management protocols.

 When a manager with purchasing authority orders items or services for their use rather than the organization's, they engage in employee fraud.